JackyChen2T2/REScipe/README.md

 # REScipe_training
-A private repository for the NN model and training component of Project REScipe.
+A private repository for the Project REScipe.